-• For the first word of a quoted sentence
+• For the word when it is the first word of a quoted sentence.

-Winston Churchill once said, "He is a modest little man who has a good deal to be modest about."
+Winston Churchill was quoted as saying the following: "He is a modest little man who has a good deal to be modest about."

 Incorrect Use of Capitalization: